 - Move down immediately (prompt descent will begin to reverse the symptoms).
 Descend as low as possible; at least 1000m /3280 ft. descend at night or in bad weather if necessary.
-Carry the victim if possible, as the exertion of walking can create the condition bad.
+Carry the victim if possible, as the exertion of walking can create the condition worse.

-- If there is no way to descend immediately due to various factors like dangerous terrain or weather, not adequate helpers or while waiting for a helicopter then use PAC or Oxygen for one hour and sometime 4-6 hours of treatment needed.
+- If there is no way to descend immediately due to various factors like dangerous terrain or weather, not adequate helpers or while waiting for a helicopter then use PAC or Oxygen for one hour and sometimes 4-6 hours of treatment needed.
 In addition, Inhaling medicine such as Nosia would also help

 - Give oxygen:

 i) From a bottle using a mask (2 to 4 L/min), OR

 ii) By using a pressure bag (this is roughly the equivalent of 2 to 4 L of oxygen/min)

 NB: If both oxygen and a pressure bag are available, give the oxygen while the bag is being equipped and after the victim comes out of the bag.
 Never give oxygen inside the bag unless it is designed for this purpose and you have been trained to do so